News & Trending Shopping & Deals News

 Expensive prescriptions

-It’s not just the floor inventory that people say is too expensive — prescriptions are also pricey at CVS.
-The chain has addressed this issue, however.
-CVS addressed this in 2018, citing a commitment to keeping drug costs as low as possible.
+It's not just the floor inventory that people say is too expensive, prescriptions can also be pricey at CVS.
+The chain has addressed this issue in the past.

-In late 2023, they announced plans to enact a “cost-based” pricing policy.
-Previously, CVS followed the same protocol as most drugstores, called “cross-subsidization,” where they priced some drugs higher than necessary to account for others that failed.
-Instead, CVS will now base prices on what they paid for them, including retail markups.
+They recently announced plans to enact a "cost-based" pricing policy.
+Previously, CVS followed the same protocol as most drugstores, called "cross-subsidization," where they priced some drugs higher than necessary to account for others that failed.
+Instead, CVS now bases prices on what they paid for them, including retail markups.

 Get a protection plan on all your appliances